yh1198015532/inet/tutorials/fingerprint/doc/newevents_filtering.rst

    $ inet_fingerprinttest -a --fingerprint-modules='"not fullPath=~**.wlan[*].mac.**"'

 Filtering makes the simulations run slower because the filter expression needs to be evaluated at all events.

+**TODO** it is slower when filtering modules than when filtering events for some reason actually, is it slower when filtering events than when not filtering anything ?

 ..
 Then, update the fingerprints, make the change, and run the fingerprints again.